M-o-a-T/moat/doc/spec.rst

 ..
    Requiring a transition on every second time slot would add lots of complexity and doesn't buy us that much: 12 instead of 11 bits on the 2-wire bus.
-Every third slot would reduce the 11-bit time to 6 slots but requiress a more accurate clock.
+A mandatory transition every third slot would reduce the 11-bit time to 6 slots but requires a more accurate clock.
 There's no effect on a bus with more than two wires.
-Thus the (considerable) effort to implement this isn't warranted.
+Thus the effort to implement this isn't warranted.

 We still need to transmit binary data.
 The optimal block size on a two-wire system ends up as 7 transitions which carry 11.094 bits of